 And return I did.
 Read this post about my subsequent visits and for more County travel tips!

-Update June 8, 2016: my friend did end up buying a cottage and she’s thrilled with it!
+Update June 8, 2016: my friend did end up buying a cottage and she couldn’t be happier with it.

 Pin this post to Pinterest